fechisin/fechisin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a second-year physics PhD student at the University of Maryland working at the intersection of condensed matter theory and quantum information science.
+I'm a third-year physics PhD student at the University of Maryland studying condensed matter theory and quantum information science.
 I'm especially interested in the mathematical machinery underlying quantum phases of matter as well as the observation of exotic quantum phases.
-I'm currently working with [Alexey Gorshkov](https://groups.jqi.umd.edu/gorshkov/) and [Victor Albert](https://sites.google.com/site/victorvalbert/home).
+I'm advised by [Maissam Barkeshli](https://www.mbarkeshli.com/home) and [Alexey Gorshkov](https://groups.jqi.umd.edu/gorshkov/).

 How did I get here?
 ======